 Phases and Outputs

-The first phase is to understand the background goals of the tool.
+The first phase is to understand your tool's background goals.
 This includes identifying the tool’s target users and its threat model.
-It also includes understanding the tool’s position in its competitive landscape, and the development team’s priorities for UX improvement.
+It also includes understanding the tool’s position in its competitive landscape and the development team’s priorities for UX improvement.
+Our steps are:

 - Identifying target users